 Some lenders provide a cheque, which takes longer to process than a bank transfer.

-If you are offered ‘same day’ money into your bank account then you may be subject to a charge.
+If you are offered ‘same day’ money into your bank account then it may be possible using faster payments at no extra charge.

 Eligibility for a logbook loan